CG-F15-20-Rutgers/UnityProjects/README.md

 complex environment.
 You can even move obstacles in and out of the robots' way and their path will be updated accordingly.

-###B2: Inverse Kinematics
+###B2: Behavior Trees
-1. I am a hard project!
+1. This project uses the KADAPT library for Unity in order to create a story using behavior trees and inverse kinematics...
 2. Features
 3. Description

-###B3: Behavior Trees
-1. I am a cool project!
-2. Features
-3. Description

-###B4: Interactive Narrative Game
+###B3: Interactive Narrative Game
 1. I am a real project!
 2. Features
 3. Description